 About four years ago, I made the very purposeful decision NOT to purchase a new TV, or to watch a series online via Netflix/streaming.
-What happened was an explosion of personal health, professional knowledge and advancement, and personal growth.

 While you may not want to go all-in as I did, if you simply decrease the amount of time you watch TV, you can experience some significant changes in your life.

 Below are 10 benefits of not watching TV.

 Top 10 Benefits of Not Watching TV/Less Streaming